What is Pine Bark Extract?

 - Reduce blood glucose levels in diabetics

-The metabolic benefits of pine bark extract also seem to be associated with its anti-inflammatory and antioxidant properties.
+The metabolic benefits of the extract also seem to be associated with its anti-inflammatory and antioxidant properties.
 Moreover, it has been shown to inhibit lipid absorption.

 Boosts Athletic Performance